timspurfan/timspurfan.github.io/movies.md

 All the movies I've recently watched:

+- Frozen 2
+- The Two Popes
 - A Bronx Tale*
+- Call Me By Your Name*
+- Parasite
+- Moonlight
+- A Star is Born*
+- Rocketman
+- Her
+- The Lobster
+- Breakfast at Tiffany's
+- Whiplash
+- The Irishmen
 - No Country for Old Men
 - Hell or High Water
+- Dallas Buyers Club
 - American Hustle
+- 6 Underground